 How will automatic pension enrolment affect limited company contractors?

-If your company has one director
+If the limited company has one director

 You will, however, need to contact The Pensions Regulator in writing to inform them that you believe you should be exempt from pension auto-enrolment, quoting your letter code, PAYE reference and Companies House number.
 Once you have received confirmation from The Pensions Regulator you will be able to continue with your pension contributions as you wish.